VeraVisions/nuclide/Documentation/Sound/EFX.md

 Most of the parameters are self explanatory.

-## Debug cvars
+## Console Variables

-With the cvar `>s_al_debug` you'll get an overlay of information about which EFX file is currently being used, as well as what every single parameter is set to.
+With the cvar `s_al_debug` set to 1 you'll get an overlay of information about which EFX file is currently being used, as well as what every single parameter is set to.

-You can refresh EFX definitions with a simple map restart.
+You can refresh EFX definitions with a map restart.

 ## Legacy translation table

+*This section describes behaviour specific to converting entities from Half-Life based levels into the Nuclide environment.*

-Here you can see which **.efx file** is responsible for handling a legacy **env_sound** room-type.
+Here you can see which **efx file** is responsible for handling a legacy **env_sound** room-type.

 **roomtype ID**|**EFX file**
 :-----:|:-----: